A House Is Not a Motel

 "A House Is Not a Motel" is a song written by Arthur Lee and first released by Love on their 1967 album Forever Changes.

 Lyrics and music

 The song was likely inspired by the song "A House Is Not a Home" written by Burt Bacharach and Hal David, given that Arthur Lee was a fan of their work.
 It features a descending/ascending psychedelic melody and a folk-rock rhythm.
 Lee's vocal performance has been described as snarling.
 According to a friend, Lee got the line about blood mixing with mud turning grey from a Vietnam War veteran.

 The song begins with a 12-string guitar playing a riff in E minor.
 An electric guitar comes in after the second verse, playing a phrase on the top two strings.
 After the third verse, there is a drum break and twin guitar solo with strange vocal noises.
-It is one of the sparsest arranged songs on the album.
+It is one of the most sparsely arranged songs on the album.